 Sexual health services

-Due to the unprecedented COVID-19 outbreak, there will be changes to all sexual health and contraception services in Bromley as well as wider provision in London.
+Due to the unprecedented COVID-19 outbreak, changes have had to be made to all sexual health and contraception services in Bromley as well as to the wider provision in London.

 Sexual health clinics